ErynGalen/poincare-nodes-view/README.md

 At the top-level of the XML file there should only be `ReduceProcess` nodes.
 A `ReduceProcess` node is made of:
 * a `OriginalExpression` and a `ResultExpression` containing [`PoincareNode`s](#poincare-node), which represent the expression before and after the simplification
 * several `Step` nodes containing two [`PoincareNode`s](#poincare-node), representing **some part** of the expression before and after the simplification step.
-The unique id's in the expression before the step can be used to know which part of the expression is simplified by the step.
+The unique ids in the expression before the step can be used to know which part of the expression is simplified by the step.
 ### Poincare Node
 A Poincare node has the following form:
 `<NodeName id="..." attr1="..." attr2="..."> ...children... </NodeName>`.